zhusz/CVPR15-CFSS/README.md

 >> inferenceCFSS;
 ```

+Please be remind that functions inclusion is automatically done in `addAll.m` script.
+If you directly do testing, don't forget to add all required paths.

 ## How to speed up
 We need to point out again, in this implementation, we can only use the publicly available packages [VLFeat](https://github.com/vlfeat/vlfeat) and [LibSVM](https://github.com/cjlin1/libsvm) due to open source license issues.
 If you want a faster performance, you need to pay attention to some details like integral map sharing tricks.
 Classifiers should also be replaced by much faster ones like linear kernel.